digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

       - "*/5 * * * *" # trigger every 5 minutes
 ```

-Next, a `ClusterBackupPlan` with a `schedulePolicy` needs to be defined as below:
+Next, you can apply the schedule policy to a `ClusterBackupPlan` CRD for example, as seen below:

 ```yaml
 apiVersion: triliovault.trilio.io/v1